Deploy only Service Health Alerts

 ALZLogicappCallbackUrl

-to the Logic app callback url of the Logic app you want to use as action for the alerts (including Service Health alerts).
-Leave the value blank if no Logic app is used.
-To retrieve the callback url you can either use the Get-AzLogicAppTriggerCallbackUrl PowerShell command or navigate to the Logic app in the Azure portal, go to Logic app designer, expand the trigger activity (When an HTTP request is received) and copy the value in the URL field using the 2-sheets icon.Change the value of
+parameter with the callback URL of the Logic App to be used for alert actions (including Service Health alerts).
+Leave it blank if no Logic App is used or if existing customer-owned action group(s) should be used (see Bring Your Own Notifications).
+To retrieve the callback URL, use the Get-AzLogicAppTriggerCallbackUrl PowerShell command or navigate to the Logic App in the Azure portal, go to Logic App Designer, expand the trigger activity (When an HTTP request is received), and copy the URL using the copy icon.Update the value of

 _ALZArmRoleId_